Read more about the author, Rene D. Czerwinski, LMHC, NCC or call for an appointment: 206-621-4045 .

 Being in the present is also calming.
 Take 30 seconds and listen, deeply, to the sounds in your home or outside a window.
 Take a moment each evening to express gratitude for life’s small treasures: a generous neighbor, a healthy meal, a hand to hold, music you love.
 If you’re feeling sad or frustrated, don’t fight it: let the emotion be there with you.
 When you acknowledge your emotions rather than fighting them, your relationship to the feelings—and the loss—can transform over time.

-If your emotional state becomes overwhelming, don’t hesitate to who can help guide you through your experience of grief.
+If your emotional state becomes overwhelming, don’t hesitate to reach out to a mental health professional who can help guide you through your experience of grief.
 You are not alone, and getting the help you deserve is part of the path of living through loss.

 Read more of PacMed's resources during COVID-19.